2022–23 USC Trojans women's basketball team

-The 2022–23 USC Trojans women's basketball team represents the University of Southern California during the 2022–23 NCAA Division I women's basketball season.
-The Trojans play their home games at the Galen Center and are members of the Pac-12 Conference.
-The squad is led by second-year head coach Lindsay Gottlieb, who was hired on May 10, 2021.
+The 2022–23 USC Trojans women's basketball team represented the University of Southern California during the 2022–23 NCAA Division I women's basketball season.
+The Trojans played their home games at the Galen Center and were members of the Pac-12 Conference.
+The squad was led by second-year head coach Lindsay Gottlieb, who was hired on May 10, 2021.

-The Women of Troy finished the regular Pac-12 season tied for 4th with UCLA and Arizona.
+The Trojans finished the regular Pac-12 season tied for 4th with UCLA and Arizona.
 Because both of those teams held tiebreakers over USC, the Trojans earned the 6th seed in the 2023 Pac-12 Conference women's basketball tournament.

 Previous season

-The 2021-22 USC Trojans women's basketball team finished with an overall record of 12-16 and a 5-12 conference record.
+The 2021–22 USC Trojans women's basketball team finished with an overall record of 12–16 and a 5–12 conference record.
 They earned the 10th seed in the 2022 Pac-12 Conference women's basketball tournament.

 Offseason changes

 Assistant Coach Danyelle Grant moved to serve as an assistant coach at Rice.
 In her place, Gottlieb hired Beth Burns from Louisville as Associate Head Coach.

 As for players, the Women of Troy brought in 1 first-year and 7 transfers.
 3 students graduated, and 6 students transferred to other schools.